-For an introductory notion of "alive", see alive - introductory.
+For an introduction to the notion of being "alive", see alive - introductory.

 A group is alive if one of the following definitions applies: